axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/configuring-sql-oracle/_index.md

 ## Example: Using the sql() driver with an Oracle database {#example-destination-sql-oracle}

 The following example sends the log messages into an Oracle database running on the `logserver` host, which must be set in the `/etc/tnsnames.ora` file.
 The messages are inserted into the `LOGS` database, the name of the table includes the exact date when the messages were sent.
-The `syslog-ng` application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.
+The AxoSyslog application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.

 ```c
    destination d_sql {